dermotreynolds/data.io.docs/strategy/Strategy.md

 ## Vision

 The most successful transformation journeys start with a business outcome or Vision in mind.
-Where your Motivations inform why you are conducting the program of work, your Vision will inform why you are implementing in a specific manner.
+Where your Motivations inform why you are conducting the program of work, your Vision will generally inform why you are implementing in a specific manner.

 A number of outcomes are given [here](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/strategy/business-outcomes/) with typical ones being:
 - Fiscal / Cost Reduction